A bit heavy program with a lot of driving but plenty of impressions to remain afterwards.

 Best period: all year

-The price includes: English-speaking guide/driver and transportation as per program.
-For larger groups or guidance in other languages please ask for a special price offer.
+The price includes an English-speaking guide/driver and transportation as per the program.
+Please ask for a special price offer for larger groups or guidance in other languages.

 The price does not include: Entrance fees, personal expenses